jomo/mime-db/README.md

 If unknown, every property could be `undefined`.

+### db-ext.json

+The JSON file is a map lookup for lowercased file extensions to mime types.
+Each extension has an array of possible mime types.
+The array is ordered by preference.

 ## Repository Structure

 - `scripts` - these are scripts to run to build the database
 - `src/` - this is a folder of files created from remote sources like Apache and IANA
 - `lib/` - this is a folder of our own custom sources and db, which will be merged into `db.json`
 - `db.json` - the final built JSON file for end-user usage
+- `db-ext.json` - build JSON for extension-to-type lookup

 ## Contributing